 There are a few different approaches and answers to the question.
 So let’s narrow our hypothetical, and provide one.

-Given the low speed limits these days and that most drivers travel faster than the speed limit most of the time, let’s assume a police officer stops the driver for speeding late one Friday or Saturday.
+And given that most drivers travel faster than the low speed limits most of the time; let’s assume a police officer stops the driver for speeding late one Friday or Saturday.